aws-samples/awsome-distributed-training/3.test_cases/23.SMHP-esm2/README.md

 ## 5. Submit training job

 Once data is processed, we are ready to train the ESM2 model.
+To run distributed data parallel (DDP) training, we provide the `train_ddp.sh` script which you can submt as below and training should start:

 ```
-sbatch submit_train_g5.sh
+sbatch train_ddp.sh
 ```

 ```